My Counseling Approach

 Developing regulation and coping skills

-Releasing stored stress through both cognitive and somatic approaches
+Releasing stored stress holistically through cognitive, somatic, and brain-based approaches

-2. Confidence — Reframing Your Narrative & Inner Beliefs
+2. Confidence — Reframing Your Narrative and Perceptions

 As competency increases, the work often shifts toward how you see yourself and your life.